-As a corollary, we also obtain $S(\qq)\big\vert_{\rm A} \rightarrow S(\qq)\big\vert_{\rm ATPD}$ for large $q$. \end{enumerate} Indeed, we find that fluctuations of the cell membranes we studied experimentally exhibit the qualitative features predicted by this model.
-We summarize our findings in Fig.\ \ref{fig:sigmaq} for the two cell samples in \Fig{fig:atpd}.
+Indeed, we find that fluctuations of the cell membranes we studied experimentally exhibit the qualitative features predicted by this model.
+We summarize our findings in \Fig{fig:Sq} for the two cell samples in Fig. 2 of the main paper.
 For simplicity, we have only shown $S(\qq)\big\vert$ for $\qq[0,i]\equiv q_x$ with $1\leq i\leq 9$, and we find that it decreases as a function of ATP depletion in time for a fixed $\qq$.